 8.2.4 Rationale for the Assurance Requirements and the Strength of Function Level

-The selection of assurance components is generally based on EAL5 and the underlying Protection Profile [9].
-The Security Target uses EAL5 and the same augmentations as the PP.
+The selection of assurance components is based on the underlying Protection Profile [9].
+The Security Target uses the same augmentations as the PP.

-EAL5 was chosen to provide an even stronger baseline of assurance than the EAL4 in the Protection Profile.
-The rationale for the augmentations over and above EAL5 is the same as in the PP.
+The rationale for the augmentations is the same as in the PP.